-Sify Technologies Limited, ('Sify' or 'the Company') formerly known as Sify Limited and Satyam Infoway Private Limited, is a leading internet services provider headquartered in Chennai, India.
+Sify Technologies Limited, ('Sify' or 'the Company') formerly known as Sify Limited and Satyam Infoway Private Limited, is a leading Internet services provider headquartered in Chennai, India.
 These Consolidated Financial Statements comprise the Company and its subsidiaries Sify Technologies (Singapore) Pte.
 Limited and Sify Technologies North America Corporation (together referred to as the 'Group' and individually as 'Group entities').
-Pace Info Com Park Private Limited was merged with the Company during the year.
 The Group is primarily involved in providing converged ICT solutions comprising network, data centre, cloud, integration IT and software services.
 Sify is listed on the NASDAQ Global Select Market in the United States.

-Basis of preparation
+2. Basis of preparation

+a.
 Statement of compliance